hawley-jeffrey-bah/payment-accuracy/website/pages/programs/ssa-old-age-survivors-and-disability-insurance-oasdi.md

       \ forms, allowing advocates and organizations to provide additional support\
       \ to our mutual customers."
     Mitigation_Strategy: atp1_1
+  - Action_Taken: Not Completed
+    Completion_Date: The corrective action was not fully completed this reporting period
+    Description_Action_Taken: "To address improper payments caused by inability to\
+      \ access the data or information needed, we inform Old-Age, Survivors, and Disability\
+      \ Insurance beneficiaries about their reporting responsibilities.
+To determine\
+      \ whether a beneficiary meets the Marital Status eligibility criteria, we must\
+      \ evaluate a beneficiary’s state of being unmarried, married, divorced, or widowed.\
+      \  Entitlement to some categories of benefits is impacted by the beneficiary’s\
+      \ marital status, so we rely on beneficiaries to report changes in their marital\
+      \ status.
+Section 826 of the Bipartisan Budget Act of 2015 required the Commissioner\
+      \ to establish and implement a system permitting Disability Insurance (DI) beneficiaries\
+      \ to report their earnings electronically.
+Our myWageReport (myWR) online application,\
+      \ allows DI beneficiaries, Supplemental Security Income (SSI) recipients, concurrent\
+      \ beneficiaries, and representative payees to report wages and view, print,\
+      \ or save a receipt.
+DI self-reporters and their representative payees can\
+      \ report wages that occurred within a two-year timeframe from the reporting\
+      \ date.
+We promote use of our online wage reporting application, myWR, on social\
+      \ media with training videos.
+From October 2023 through February 2024, we released\
+      \ social media posts on Facebook and X sharing a link to our YouTube video to\
+      \ help beneficiaries learn why it is important to report wages and the automated\
+      \ electronic options for wage reporting.
+In February 2024, we issued reminders\
+      \ on Social Security TV in field office reception areas to report relationship\
+      \ changes as it may affect their Social Security payments.
+In August 2024,\
+      \ we published a blog about the importance of reporting changes.
+The article\
+      \ provided examples of life changes that need to be reported to Social Security\
+      \ to avoid overpayments.
+In July and August 2024, we used our social media\
+      \ channels to post reminders for our beneficiaries about the importance of promptly\
+      \ reporting changes to their income, resources, and living arrangements to ensure\
+      \ accurate benefits and avoid overpayments.
+We plan to use our social media\
+      \ channels to post reminders for our beneficiaries about the importance of promptly\
+      \ reporting changes to their income, resources, and living arrangements to ensure\
+      \ accurate benefits and avoid overpayments.
+These posts also inform beneficiaries\
+      \ how we are required by law to adjust benefits or recover debts when people\
+      \ receive payments they are not entitled to.  \n\nTo address improper payments\
+      \ caused by inability to access the data or information needed, we are working\
+      \ to simplify our notices and communications.
+Some of our notices and communications\
+      \ can be complex, lengthy, and difficult to comprehend.
+The difficulty can\
+      \ sometimes result from the complexity of our programs and legal requirements\
+      \ to communicate certain information.
+We published several blogs and Social\
+      \ Security TV slides in field office waiting areas on the importance of reporting\
+      \ relationship changes to us for Old-Age, Survivors, and Disability Insurance\
+      \ beneficiaries to improve the responsiveness of beneficiaries and recipients\
+      \ in self-reporting information that impacts benefit payments.
+We are currently\
+      \ updating the Work Activity Report (SSA-821), to make it more understandable\
+      \ and more likely to be completed by applicants and beneficiaries.
+We use form\
+      \ SSA-821 to collect information about applicant and beneficiary’s work, applicable\
+      \ work incentives, and non-work-related pay.
+It allows us to make accurate\
+      \ decisions as to whether beneficiaries are performing Substantial Gainful Activity.\
+      \  In addition, we developed a Work Incentive Notice pilot for increasing completion\
+      \ of the Work Activity Report by sending beneficiaries pre-notices that incorporate\
+      \ behaviorally informed language to encourage completion of these reports. \
+      \ In addition, throughout 2024 we reviewed new and revised agency notices for\
+      \ both clear messaging and plain language.
+We will need to obtain Office of\
+      \ Management and Budget clearance for Form SSA-821 prior to implementation.\
+      \  We will sample notices and other communications and assess the quality and\
+      \ understandability of our communications.
+We will continue to inform and remind\
+      \ beneficiaries about reporting responsibilities.
+We will also continue to\
+      \ review overpayment-related notice review requests (both new and revised language)\
+      \ to make sure it is in plain language that people can read and understand."
+    Mitigation_Strategy: atp2_1
   - Action_Taken: Planned
     Completion_Date: FY2025
     Description_Action_Taken: To address improper payments caused by failure to access